howaboutwe/experimental/README.markdown

 that will flow through to another system, such as an email provider.
 They likely start with a known string and are dynamically sent in code.
-Otherwise, Admin created experiments will do nothing as their is no code attached to them.
+Otherwise, Admin created experiments will do nothing as there is no code attached to them.